 cat /tmp/user/1000/testo9vsdjo3/node1/regtest/bitcoind.pid

-Then you can use the pid to start gdb
+Then you can use the pid to start gdb:

 gdb /home/example/bitcoind <pid>

-Note: gdb attach step may require ptrace_scope to be modified, or sudo
+Note: gdb attach step may require ptrace_scope to be modified, or sudo preceding the gdb.

 See this link for considerations: https://www.kernel.org/doc/Documentation/security/Yama.txt